 San Francisco Day School has a unique format for student government: Student Congress.
 This distinction is important because it adopts the structure of US government with representatives and committees, and affords more opportunities for student leadership and collaboration grounded in real-life concepts.

 The student congress, made up of elected representatives, meets weekly with a faculty advisor.
-There are six representatives from 5th-7th grade; two boys, two girls, and two others.
-In 8th grade, there are eight representatives; two boys, two girls, and four others.
+There are four representatives from 5th-7th grade.
+In 8th grade, there are six representatives.

 The students elected to the Congress serve on mixed grade-level committees.
 These committees each have a distinct focus and foster working partnerships across grade levels, although each is led by two 8th grade students: